Stability of Thin Shell and Wormhole Configurations: Schwarzschild, Schwarzschild -- (Anti-) de Sitter, and FLRW Spacetimes: Conclusion

 We performed a stability analysis of thin shell wormholes and black holes constructed from combinations of Schwarzschild, Schwarzschild - de Sitter, Schwarzschild - anti-de Sitter, and Friedmann-Lemaître-Robertson-Walker (FLRW) spacetimes.
-We aimed at providing a taxonomy of these combinations while emphasizing some common landscape characteristics with the localization of stability and causality regions.
+We provide a taxonomy of these combinations while emphasizing some common landscape characteristics with the localization of stability and causality regions.

-As previously stated, we found no parameter combinations which yield a stable wormhole when restricting $0\leq\frac{P'}{\sigma'}<1$.
-The boundaries of the stability regions consistently lie far outside the causal region, either at very high values or at negative ones.
-This conclusion has been echoed in previous works see e.g., \cite{poisson1995thin, ishak2002stability, Lobo:2005zu, Lobo_2005}.
+We found no parameter combinations which yield a stable wormhole when restricting $0\leq\frac{P'}{\sigma'}<1$.
+The boundaries of the stability regions consistently lie outside the causal region, either at very high values or at negative ones.
+This conclusion was echoed in previous works \cite{poisson1995thin, ishak2002stability, Lobo:2005zu, Lobo_2005}.
 Our investigation of junctions containing the FLRW spacetime have yielded the same results.

 One may interpret $P'/\sigma'$ as the square of the sound speed of perturbation, in which case it would be necessary to restrict its values to the causal region where the sound speed could not exceed the speed of light and be restricted to the reals.
 In this case, one would tend to deny the stability of the considered wormholes in the physical universe.
 However, as it was cautioned in \cite{poisson1995thin, Lobo:2005zu, Lobo_2005}, it may not be fully justified to entirely rule stability out.
-Indeed, the geometry of a wormhole already requires a violation of the null energy condition where the surface energy density $\sigma<0$ \cite{poisson1995thin}.
+Indeed, the geometry of a wormhole already requires a violation of the null energy condition \cite{poisson1995thin}.
 Such unusual conditions could allow for $P'/\sigma'$ to take on values outside of the causal range.
 It has been noted that negative $P'/\sigma'$ values can occur with the Casimir Effect and the False Vacuum \cite{poisson1995thin}.
 Unfortunately, until a detailed model of exotic matter is formulated, it remains unclear if such values should be excluded from the discussion or not.
 It is also of note that possible stability in the causal region has been noted in rotating (BTZ metric) wormholes for sufficient angular momentum \cite{Tsukamoto:2018lsg}.
 Thus, these wormholes do not require a relaxation of the $0<P'/\sigma'<1$ condition to be stable.

 Finally, we have categorized the different junctions into taxonomic groups and depicted the mathematical conditions under which these groups are formed.
 While we found stability in the causal region only for black holes configurations, it remains possible that stable wormholes could exist, though only in extraordinary conditions which may not be allowed from the point of the view of semi-classical GR.
 This is still found to be the case even when FLRW spacetimes are used in the configurations.